 The ideal way to use a credit card to generate the highest credit score is to start by eliminating your debt.
 Once it is eliminated, you simply pay off all new charges with each month’s bill.
 This will free up more money for other things you enjoy and build a better credit score.

 Another way to overcome the effect of carrying credit card debt is to get help from BoostMyScore.
-BoostMyScore uses tradelines to help you quickly overcome a low score and build your credit score fast.
+BoostMyScore uses credit tradelines to help you quickly overcome a low score and boos your credit score fast.
 Using the piggybacking tradelines technique it pioneered over 12 years ago can help you get an immediate boost on your credit report, giving you a better chance at getting approved and for better terms.